 After practicing together for four years, Drs.
 Byrne and Lee decided to create their own optimal practice - a small, multidisciplinary, patient-centered, integrative center.
-Our scope of practice includes Primary Care for infants through adults, Functional Medicine, Osteopathy, Massage, Nutrition, Acupuncture, and Mindfulness.
+Our scope of practice includes Primary Care for infants through elders, Herbalism, Functional Medicine, Osteopathy, Massage, Acupuncture, A.R.T., and Mindfulness.

 Sarah Byrne, MD

 Sarah is a Board-Certified Family Medicine physician who graduated from the Tufts University Residency program with a concentration in Integrative Medicine.
 She attended the University of Connecticut School of Medicine, where she addressed her graduating class as a Commencement speaker and received the school’s Family Medicine Award.
 Throughout her medical training and practice, Sarah has widened her approach to healing, including studies of Energy Medicine and Functional Medicine.
 Most recently, she is working toward her Certification as a Clinical Herbalist under the mentorship of Tieraona Low Dog, MD.
 Her dream is to revolutionize Primary Care by building a model of empowerment that incorporates joy, nature, and deeper connection to ourselves, each other, and the planet.
 In her spare time, she loves playing in the backyard with her husband and two boys, sitting by fires, dancing, taking endless pictures, and any activity that involves dressing up in a costume.

 Noelle Lee, DO